rwieruch/blog_robinwieruch_content/blog/react-tree-table/index.md

   ]}
 />

-In this tutorial, I want to show you how to use [React Table Library](https://react-table-library.com) for creating a **Tree Table** or **Tree List**.
-In the previous example, you have already installed React Table Library to create a table component.
+In this tutorial, I want to show you how to use [React Table Library](https://react-table-library.com) to create a **Tree Table** or **Tree List**.
+In the previous example, you installed React Table Library to create a table component.
 Now, we will enable users to expand and collapse rows in a **React Tree View**.

 First, import the useTree hook: